 Katherine Reimer in Jekyll; when you're all alone with Mr. Superpowered Evil Side, who's explicitly warned you to make sure that the lights are never ever out when the good personality isn't firmly in control, anyone who's seen a single horror movie might want to think of some ways to disable the security system that don't involve drugging him and cutting off the power to the entire huge, soundproofed house...

 The main characters of The Big Bang Theory, being humongous nerds, should probably have no problem with sidestepping their Genre Blindness, maybe realizing they are at least in a situation similar to a Three's Company-type sitcom...
 Sadly (and gladly...?) they never do.
 It works just fine, though, so no biggie.

-One episode of Smallville had Clark go through a Wonderful Life experience.
+One episode had Clark go through a It's a Wonderful Plot experience.
 It takes him over a quarter of the episode to realize what happened.
 Despite seeing all the alterations to reality, he kept going all "What's wrong with you guys?
 Don't you remember me?"

 Combined with a dose of Wrong Genre Savvy, Clark often gets confused by normal superhero tropes.
 For example, when he catches a cold and gains supersneezes, it does not occur to him to weaponize them until the more Genre Savvy Chloe points it out.